European Maritime Force: History

-An activation of EMF, in order to participate in the EU's Operation Atalanta in Indian Ocean, took place in December 2011.
-This activation lasted for 20 months and ended in August 2013.
-In December 2013, the force reactivated for participating in the same operation once again.

-From its foundation, EMF, has been activated for a total period of 62 months for participation in RWOs.
+The highlight of the cooperation with EU occurred between 2011 and 2016, where for nine rotations (36 months), the EUROMARFOR, assumed the Command of EUNAVFOR’s Counter Piracy Operation ATALANTA, with extremely good results.

+In 2020 (27 May – 16 June), EMF supported NATO’s Operation SEA GUARDIAN in the CMED, under COM MARCOM’s Operational Control.

+In 2025, the cooperation with EU restarted with the involvement of EMF on 3 ATALANTA rotations, starting on February 19, 2025, with EMF assuming the tactical command of the Force.

 Structure

 The EMF is a non-standing force, and its composition, drawing on participating states' navies, varies depending on the nature of each mission.
 The size of EMF may range from a small Task Group to a large Task Force including carrier and amphibious groups, escorts and support vessels.
 Additionally, maritime patrol aircraft, mine countermeasure units, submarines or other types of naval units could be employed, depending on the mission and its related tasks.

 From the moment when the member nations take the decision to intervene in a crisis by employing the EMF, the CIMIN directs COMEUROMARFOR to activate the force.
 After consultation with the CIMIN, CEMF and national authorities, participating nations define the volume and nature of their involvement.
 Subsequently, they assign units to EMF.
 COMEUROMARFOR assembles the assigned units and gets their operational control as required.